 - The view from the top of the dome, open to the public, is probably one of the best in Rome.

-Practical tips for your visit to the Colosseum and the Vatican
+Practical advice for your visit to the Colosseum and the Vatican

 How to dress